technometrics-lab/0_LLM-based_entity_extraction_CySec/README.md

 ## Remarks

-When using the scripts on large data can have some issue with the scripts.
+- When using the scripts on large data, you can have some issue with the scripts.
 For example: Take too long, use too much memory, ...
+- There are constant on top of the files to edit some parameters of the scripts.

 ## Requirements